SrinivasMummidi/react-native-audio-player/README.md

 # React Native Audio Player

-A comprehensive React Native audio player built with `react-native-audio-recorder-player` and `react-native-awesome-slider`, inspired by the Phonesystem web audio player.
+A clean, single audio player for React Native built on `react-native-audio-recorder-player` and `react-native-awesome-slider`.

+This repository was simplified to one canonical implementation named AudioPlayer.
+Legacy variants (SimpleAudioPlayer, ContextAudioPlayer, EnhancedAudioPlayer) and recording code were removed.

+See MIGRATION.md for upgrade notes from older versions within this repo.

 ## Features

-### Core Audio Features
+### Playback
-- ✅ Audio playback with play/pause/stop controls
+- ✅ Play/pause/stop controls
-- ✅ Seeking with interactive slider control
+- ✅ Seek with an interactive slider
-- ✅ Skip forward/backward (10 seconds)
-- ✅ Volume control (0-100%)
-- ✅ Playback speed control (0.5x to 2.0x)
+- ✅ Playback speed control (0.5x–2.0x)
-- ✅ Real-time progress tracking
+- ✅ Real-time progress with remaining time option
-- ✅ Duration and current time display

-### Recording Features
-- ✅ Audio recording with high-quality settings
-- ✅ Recording pause/resume functionality
+- ✅ Volume/mute support at the provider level
-- ✅ Real-time recording time display
-- ✅ Automatic permission handling for Android/iOS

 ### Architecture
-- ✅ Three different implementation approaches:
-  - **SimpleAudioPlayer**: Basic playback-only component
-  - **AudioPlayer**: Full-featured standalone component
-  - **ContextAudioPlayer**: Context-based state management (recommended)
+- ✅ Context-based state management with AudioPlayerProvider
+- ✅ Composable UI pieces (PlayButton, AudioTrack, PlaybackSpeedSelector)

 ## Installation